FUTURE Act

 Activity Director: Dr. Lynn Long

 On April 23, 2019, the SBOE approved the adoption of the Praxis Performance Assessment for Teachers (PPAT) and Pearson’s educative performance assessment, edTPA.
-Either of these tests will replace the current Praxis Principles for Learning and Teaching (PLT) assessments as the performance-based assessment required for ALL teaching licensure areas.
-We chose edTPA because Maryland developed a state-wide collaborative known as the M.D. edTPA Collaborative, where support is given to those Universities new to edTPA.
-Additionally, we have been using Lesson cast for the past five years, which is a similar model to edTPA.
-The purpose of this framework is influenced by several factors, which include State policy, support systems for mentors, faculty, teacher candidates and supervisors, professional development for each entity, and curricular changes.
+Either of these tests will replace the current Praxis Principles for Learning and Teaching (PLT) assessments are the performance-based assessments required for ALL teaching licensure areas.
+We chose edTPA because Maryland developed a state-wide collaborative known as the MD edTPA Collaborative, where support is given to those Universities new to edTPA.
+Additionally, we have been using Lessoncast for the past five years, which is a similar model to edTPA.
+The purpose of this framework is influenced by several factors, which include State policy, support systems for mentors, faculty, teacher candidates, and supervisors, professional development for each entity, and curricular changes.

 Enhancing Undergraduate Nursing